 - Eat broth-based soups.

-- Be a kid again!
-Break out the popsicles.
+- Break out the popsicles.
 There are lots of healthy, low-sugar options out there.

 - Use technology.
-Yes, there are free apps that track your water intake and remind you to drink throughout the day.
-If you don’t want an app—set a timer that goes off each hour to remind you to take a drink.
+There are free apps that track your water intake and remind you to drink throughout the day.
+Or you can set a timer that goes off each hour to remind you to take a drink.

 As always, if you have conditions such as heart problems or kidney disease, talk with your doctor about how much fluid you should have daily.